-In setting the objectives, the Directors have given careful consideration to the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.
+In setting the objectives, the Directors have considered the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.
 As a Trust, and the member schools within, we make the best use of our skills, expertise and experience with regards to the community.
 Some examples of this are: